sethwilsonUS/a11y-garden/README.md

 9. **Platform detected** — CMS platforms (WordPress, Shopify, etc.) and frameworks (Next.js, React, Angular, etc.) are identified from HTML markers, with confidence levels (high/medium)
 10. **Audit saved** — Scan results for both viewports are stored in Convex.
 Desktop and mobile screenshots are uploaded in parallel to file storage.
 11. **Grades calculated** — Per-viewport grades (A-F) plus a combined weighted grade (60% desktop + 40% mobile)
-12. **AI analyzes** — OpenAI generates separate summaries for desktop and mobile violations, plus platform-specific tips (fires in the background)
+12. **AI analyzes** — OpenAI generates separate summaries for desktop and mobile violations, plus platform-specific tips (fires in the background).
+If violations are identical to the previous audit for the same URL, the AI summary and any existing agent plan are reused without calling OpenAI.
 13. **Results displayed** — A tabbed UI shows Desktop and Mobile results separately.
 Each tab has its own grade, violations, screenshot, AI summary, and top issues.
 The combined grade appears in the header.

 ---